Protesters drive through Montgomery County with Black Lives Matter message

-MONTGOMERY COUNTY, Pennsylvania (WPVI) -- It's a day meant to show unity in communities across Montgomery County.
+MONTGOMERY COUNTY, Pennsylvania (WPVI) -- It was a day meant to show unity in communities across Montgomery County, Pennsylvania.

-Protesters with the Community For Change Day of Rally and Car Parade drove through four different towns with messages encouraging people to vote, and Black Lives Matter slogans.
+Protesters with the Community For Change Day of Rally and Car Parade drove through four different towns on Sunday with messages encouraging people to vote and Black Lives Matter slogans.

 Stephanie Vincent says she organized this event for her family.